Matrix nearness problems and eigenvalue optimization: Two-level approaches to matrix nearness problems

 We formulate a two-level approach to matrix nearness problems whose wide scope will become apparent in the following chapters.
 In this short chapter we discuss the two-level algorithm in a setting related to the class of eigenvalue optimization problems of Chapter~\ref{chap:proto}.
-We then apply it to the particular problem of computing the stability radius: \begin{itemize} \item Given a matrix with all its eigenvalues having negative real part (a Hurwitz matrix), find the nearest complex matrix with some eigenvalue on the imaginary axis. \item Similarly, given a matrix with all its eigenvalues having modulus smaller than $1$ (a Schur matrix), find the nearest matrix with some eigenvalue on the complex unit circle. \end{itemize} Here, ``nearest'' will be understood to have minimal distance in the Frobenius norm.
+We then apply it to the particular problem of computing the stability radius (or distance to instability):

+{\bf Problem. } {\it Given a matrix with all its eigenvalues having negative real part (a Hurwitz matrix), find the nearest complex matrix with some eigenvalue on the imaginary axis.}

+{\bf Problem. } {\it Given a matrix with all its eigenvalues having modulus smaller than $1$ (a Schur matrix), find the nearest matrix with some eigenvalue on the complex unit circle.}

+Here, ``nearest'' will be understood to have minimal distance in the Frobenius norm.
 These problems can be conveniently rephrased in terms of pseudospectra: The stability radius of a Hurwitz matrix is the smallest $\eps>0$ such that the $\eps$-pseudospectrum has some point on the imaginary axis; and the stability radius of a Schur matrix is the smallest $\eps>0$ such that the $\eps$-pseudospectrum has some point on the unit circle.
 More generally, for a given matrix having all eigenvalues in an open set $\Omega$ in the complex plane, the problem is to find the smallest $\eps>0$ such that the $\eps$-pseudospectrum has some point on the boundary of $\Omega$.

-The two-level approach taken here uses an {\it inner iteration} to compute the solution of an eigenvalue optimization problem as considered in Chapter~\ref{chap:proto} for a fixed perturbation size $\eps$, and then determines the optimal perturbation size $\oeps$ in an {\it outer iteration}.
+We consider a two-level approach that uses an {\it inner iteration} to compute the solution of an eigenvalue optimization problem as studied in Chapter~\ref{chap:proto} for a fixed perturbation size $\eps$, and then determines the optimal perturbation size $\oeps$ in an {\it outer iteration}. \bcl The hybrid expansion-contraction (HEC) algorithm developed by Mitchell \& Overton (\cite{MitO16}) and generalized by Mitchell \& Van Dooren (\cite{MitVD23}) uses the same building blocks but alternates between optimizing the perturbation matrix $E$ for a fixed $\eps$ and finding a root $\eps$ for a fixed perturbation matrix $E$. \ecl